PunyabratSaikia/Covid-19-prediction/README.md

 4.Extracting the labels of the images and converting them to one-hot-encoded-vectors.

-Note:We are now working on created a CNN model for this dataset to train our model and get desired results.
+Note:We are now working on creating a CNN model for this dataset to train our model and get desired results.